awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-runinstance.md

 InstanceType
 The instance type\.
-If an instance type value is not provided, the m1\.small instance type is used\.
+If an instance type value isn't provided, the m1\.small instance type is used\.
 Type: String
 Required: No